Public awareness of Traumatic Brain Injury (TBI) is growing. That’s a good thing.

 Mild to moderate frontal brain injury, or frontal TBI may give people trouble with memory, reasoning, emotions, and social relations.… Read the rest

-Last weekend, I had been reading Peter Levine’s In an Unspoken Voice1 about how the body releases trauma.
+The weekend before last, I had been reading Peter Levine’s In an Unspoken Voice1 about how the body releases trauma.
 I wasn’t planning an experiment to test it out.
 My plans changed.

 The ability of the nervous system to adapt, change and repair itself is called neuroplasticity.
 Neuroplasticity means you can change how your own brain functions.
 When you have had a brain injury, what you can do for yourself is key.
 But you don’t have to do it alone.
 Integration Massage has the knowledge and experience to help.… Read the rest